Understanding Dementia Course

 Types of dementia, as well as diagnosis.

-View the part 2 presentation (.ppt)
+View the part 2 What is Dementia presentation (ppt)

 Part 3 - What is Dementia